 Christmas is just around the corner, which means the time to start planning is now.
 What is known as the most wonderful time of the year is graced with celebrations and quality time together, creating memories that will last a lifetime.
 Some may be wondering, “what can I do to get my family ready for this holiday season?”
 Well, Christmas is a time of traditions for families and we have some simple ideas to help create festive memories.
-Here are simple Christmas traditions that kids will love!
+Here are our favorite simple Christmas traditions that kids will love!

-DIY Christmas Traditions
+Simple Christmas Traditions For Children

 Build your own ornaments